Sample GrantStation Insider Ė April 10, 2014

 California Fertilizer Foundation: School Garden Grant Program

 The California Fertilizer Foundation's mission is to enhance awareness and understanding of plant nutrients and agriculture in California.
 The Foundation’s School Garden Grant Program provides funding for California public and private elementary, middle, and high schools for sustaining or establishing school gardens.
-The Foundation awards 24 grants of $1,200 annually to schools in California; twelve awards are made in each grant cycle.
+The Foundation awards 24 grants of $1,200 annually to schools in California; 12 awards are made in each grant cycle.
 At the end of each year, winning schools can re-apply for a progress grant of $1,500 and a free agricultural field trip.
-Applications for the first funding cycle of 2014 must be postmarked by January 15.
-Visit the Foundation’s website to learn more about the grant program and to download the grant application.
+The upcoming application deadline is June 15, 2014.
+Visit the Foundation’s website to download the grant application guidelines and form.

 Department of Health and Human Services